We’re here to help!

 Should I expect a hard landing?

 A hard landing is unlikely.
 We use large parachutes, and we only employ highly skilled instructors.
-You can expect a landing that results in a less jarring impact than you’d experience if you jumped from a chair.
+However, skydiving is a physical activity and not all landings are created equally.

 Rates & Refunds

-Take a look at our Pricing Page for all pricing information!
+Take a look at our Pricing Page for our most current pricing information!

 What about inclement weather?